danwest24/arduino-serial-plotter/README.md

 # arduino-serial-plotter
-This python software uses pygame to plot Arduino serial data
+This python software uses pygame to live plot Arduino serial data.

+Software written by Dan West

+Please contact me at danielwest7@gmail.com with any questions or concerns